techarm/react-complete-guide/07-http-request/README.md

 ## How to Use

-This project is to ese mockoon cli to create mock server.
+This project is to ues mockoon cli to create mock server.

 ## 1. Install